kevinkk525/storj-log-exporter/README.md

 The Error Count excludes falsely classified errors (e.g. shutdown of runner, download/upload failed due to client side errors, graceful exit errors if you GE’ed on stefan-benten).

+Restarts of the exporter container can cause some "strange" values on the dashboard like upload/download successrates of >100%.
+This is simply due to the exporter having missed a few lines of "upload/download started" while the container was restarting.
+There's nothing I can do about that, those line are just lost (there is an option to always read the whole file but it'll cause other problems with metrics so I can't use that option).
+The successrate will go back to normal after a while.

 Let me know if you miss a metric or if something is wrong.

 # Future